Dependency Injection

 use support\Container;

-// Dependency injection is not supported for instances created with the new keyword
+// Instances created with the new keyword cannot be dependency injected

 $user_service = new UserService;

-// Dependency injection is not supported for instances created with the new keyword
+// Instances created with the new keyword cannot be dependency injected

 $log_service = new LogService($path, $name);